-- Anyone who is not a regular staff member or student of the school will be considered a visitor. - 2.
-All visitors to the school must report to the office of the principal upon arrival at the school.
-There they will be required to sign the visitor's register and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
-The visitor must return the identification badge to the principal's office before leaving the building. - Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s), so that class disruption is kept to a minimum. - Teachers are expected not to take class time to discuss individual matters with visitors. - Any unauthorized person on school property will be reported to the principal or his or her designee.
+- 1. Anyone who is not a regular staff member or student of the school will be considered a visitor. - 2.
+All visitors are required to sign the visitor's register at the security office (Main Entrance) and will be issued a visitor's identification badge before entering the building.
+The visitor's identification badge must be worn at all times while in the school or on school grounds. - 3.
+All visitors to the school must report to the office of the principal immediately after signing in to the building. - 4.
+Upon leaving the building, the visitor must sign out of the building at the security office. - Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - 6.
+Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s) and building principal, so that class disruption is kept to a minimum. - 7.
+Teachers are expected not to take class time to discuss individual matters with visitors. - 8.
+Any unauthorized person on school property will be reported to the principal or his or her designee.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation warrants. - All visitors are expected to abide by the rules for public conduct on school property contained in this code of conduct
+The police may be called if the situation warrants. - All visitors are expected to abide by the rules for public conduct on school property contained in this code of conduct.